RWTH-HPC/AIxeleratorService/README.md

 A library to couple HPC applications with ML/DL inference accelerated on GPUs or other devices (e.g. SX-Aurora Tsubasa).

 Coupling a traditional HPC application with new approaches using ML/DL inference on heterogeneous architectures can be challenging for application developers.
-The goal of this library is to ease the development effort for application developers.
+The goal of this library is to ease the development effort.
-It hides complexities that arise from the usage of MPI in a distributed heterogeneous environment.
+For this purpose It hides complexities that arise from the usage of MPI in a distributed heterogeneous environment.
 Moreover it abstracts from the concrete APIs of different ML/DL frameworks (e.g., PyTorch or TensorFlow) by providing a convenient API.
-Application developers just need to pass in a (trained) ML/DL model and associated data and the rest will be taken of by the AIxelerator Service.
+Application developers just need to pass in a (trained) ML/DL model and associated data and the rest will be taken care of by the AIxeleratorService.

-This version offers the following features:
+This version of the AIxeleratorService offers different `InferenceMode`s (as defined in `aixeleratorService.h`):
-* Inference with Torch
-    * purely on CPUs
+* inference purely on CPUs (`AIX_CPU`)
-    * purely on Nvidia GPUs
+* inference purely on GPUs (`AIX_GPU`)
+* hybrid inference on CPUs + GPUs (`AIX_HYBRID`)

+Supported architectures:
+* x86 CPUs (tested on Intel Xeon Skylake)
+* Nvidia GPUs (tested on V100)
+* NEC SX-Aurora Tsubasa Vector Engines (tested on 10B VEs)

+Supported machine / deep learning frameworks:
+* PyTorch (libtorch)
-* Inference with TensorFlow
+* TensorFlow
-    * purely on Nvidia GPUs
+* SOL4VE (only on SX-Aurora)

 The AIxelerator Service library is mainly written in C++.
 To support coupling with traditional HPC codes it also offers C and Fortran interface wrappers around its API.

 Please note:
 This library is currently in a prototype state.
 Development will continue and the library will evolve over time with new features being added.
-If you are missing any feature to couple your application with this library, please feel free to contact us!
+If you are missing any feature to couple your application with this library, please feel free to contact us via: `orland@itc.rwth-aachen.de`

 ## Installation